rockettheme/docs/Docs/joomla/templates/ethereal/contact.md

 The **Mainbar** section is set to `60`% width and both the **Sidebar** and **Aside** sections are set to `20`%.

 The page's content is sourced from a **Single Contact** menu item assigned to the outline.
-This creates the content form as seen in our demo.
+This creates the contact form as seen in our demo.

 Settings used in our demo for each of these particles can be found below.